MinhDg00/EM/README.md

 #### Research project supervised by Prof. Sunyoung Shin.
-  Implement Block Coordinate-Descent algorithm for estimation and variable selection in reparametrized penalized Gaussian models.
+•	Proposed a penalized Gaussian maximum likelihood estimation and variable selection method with appropriate reparameterization in multiple response regression model, and wrote code for this algorithm

 #### Main idea of the algorithm:
-Make effort to provide a efficient Lasso type estimator for numerical optimization with other convergent properties.
+Make effort to provide a efficient Lasso type estimator with parameterization tricks.
 The algorithm's purpose is to tackle with sparsity and large number of features.

 #### File Instruction
   * dmlsim.R  is the simulation script